 The KCC symbol indicates that this product complies with Korea's Electrical Communication Basic Law regarding EMC testing for electromagnetic interference (EMI) and susceptibility (EMS).
-This equipment has received a conformity assessment for use in a business environment, and it may cause radio frequency interference if it is used in a home environment.

 Hardware Warranty

 The warranty for the Blackfly S camera is 3 years.
 For detailed information on how to repair or replace your camera, please see the terms and conditions on our website.